 Count Dracula is based on the gruesome tales told about Vlad ‘the Impaler’ Tepes.
 So Bran Castle in Transylvania, a place Vlad was thought to be imprisoned for a time, provides an excellent setting for All Hallows Eve.
 The castle inspired Bram Stoker’s bloodthirsty tales and is rumored to be haunted with the spirits of those tormented by the Voivode of Wallachia.

 But although there are parties and events, Halloween on the 31st of October is not traditionally celebrated in Romania.
 Instead, similarly spooky festivities lie on the eve of St Andrews.
 On the 29th of November, it is believed that wolves gather around, and spirits come to surface.
 It is also thought to be an auspicious night that is particularly well-suited for spells and magic.

-In China, Halloween is not really celebrated by most people, except by expats and English teachers from Western countries.
-However, they do have several traditional days of the dead that have some similarities to our favorite festival.
+In China, Halloween as such is not celebrated by most people, except by Western immigrants and English teachers.
+However, they do have several traditional days of the dead that have some similarities to our favorite spooky tradition.
 That includes the Hungry Ghost Festival, the Qing Ming Festival, the Double 9th Festival, and the Spring Festival.
 The seventh month of the China lunar calendar is ghost month, where the dead are released from hell to visit Earth.
 Such festivals of the dead in China are hundreds of years old.
-Many believe you should take precautions against evil spirits too, as well as honor loved ones who have passed away.
+Many believe you should take precautions against evil spirits, too, as well as honor loved ones who have passed away.

 Ready for your own spooky Halloween party?

 Are you ready to start celebrating with one of these Halloween traditions from around the world, you are lacking ideas?
 Here are 5 gory Halloween activity ideas for your perfect horror night.